Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Introduction

-Before describing our work on involution words, we provide a brief overview of the geometry underlying the geometric cases.
+Before describing our results on involution words, we provide a brief overview of the geometry underlying the geometric cases.
 Let $B$ be the Borel subgroup of lower triangular matrices in $\GL_n(\CC)$ and denote by $\Fl(n) = B\backslash \GL_n(\CC)$ the flag variety.
-The right orbits of the opposite Borel subgroup $B^+$ in $\Fl(n)$ decompose into Schubert cells, whose Zariski closures are the \emph{Schubert varieties} $X_w$, which are indexed by permutations $w \in S_n$, and which can also be defined explicitly using a fixed reference flag and rank conditions determined by $w$.
+The right orbits of the opposite Borel subgroup $B^+$ in $\Fl(n)$ decompose into Schubert cells, whose Zariski closures are the \emph{Schubert varieties} $X_w$, which are indexed by permutations $w \in S_n$.
+Schubert varieties can also be defined explicitly using a fixed reference flag and rank conditions determined by $w$.
 By instead considering the right actions on $\Fl(n)$ of another group $K$, such as the {orthogonal group} $\O_n(\CC)$ or (when $n$ is even) the {symplectic group} $\Sp_n(\CC)$, one obtains different orbit decompositions.
-These $K$-actions decompose $\Fl(n)$ into $K$-orbits $Y^K_y$ indexed by arbitrary involutions $y \in \I(S_n)$ when $K=\O_n(\CC)$ and by fixed-point-free involutions in $S_n$ when $K = \Sp_n(\CC)$.
+The $K$-orbits in $\Fl(n)$ are certain sets $Y^K_y$ indexed by arbitrary involutions $y \in \I(S_n)$ when $K=\O_n(\CC)$ and by fixed-point-free involutions in $S_n$ when $K = \Sp_n(\CC)$.
 Again, $Y^K_y$ can be defined using a fixed reference flag and explicit rank conditions determined by $y$.

 Each Schubert variety determines a class $[X_w]$ in the cohomology ring $H^*(\Fl(n),\ZZ)$, which can be identified with the quotient of $\ZZ[x_1,\dots,x_n]$ by the ideal generated by the symmetric polynomials of positive degree via the Borel isomorphism (see \eqref{borel-eq}).
-The \emph{Schubert polynomial} $\fkS_w$, defined by Lascoux and Sch\"utzenberger~\cite{LS1982a}, is a particularly nice choice of representative under this map for the cohomology classes of the Schubert variety $X_w$.
-For $K$-actions where $K = \O_n(\CC)$ or $\Sp_n(\CC)$, the cohomology classes of $Y^K_y$ in $H^*(\Fl(n),\ZZ)$ map to the same quotient of $\ZZ[x_1,\dots,x_n]$.
+The \emph{Schubert polynomial} $\fkS_w$, defined by Lascoux and Sch\"utzenberger~\cite{LS1982a}, is a particularly nice choice of representative under this map for the cohomology class of the Schubert variety $X_w$.
+When $K = \O_n(\CC)$ or $\Sp_n(\CC)$, we may consider the cohomology class of $Y^K_y$ in $H^*(\Fl(n),\ZZ)$ as an element of the same quotient of $\ZZ[x_1,\dots,x_n]$.
 For these classes $[Y^K_y]$, Wyser and Yong have defined similarly nice polynomial representatives $\Upsilon^K_{y}$, which they call $\Upsilon$-polynomials~\cite{WY}.
-The construction of $\Upsilon^K_y$ in \cite{WY} relies on first choosing a representative for the class of a point, and then showing compatibility with certain compositions of divided difference operators.
+The construction of $\Upsilon^K_y$ in \cite{WY} relies on first choosing a representative for the class of the unique closed orbit, and then showing compatibility with certain compositions of divided difference operators.